rclone/rclone/docs/content/filtering.md

 Add a single include rule with `--include`.

+This flag can be repeated.
+See above for the order the flags are processed in.

 Eg `--include *.{png,jpg}` to include all `png` and `jpg` files in the backup and no others.